On Arithmetic Progressions of Powers in Cyclotomic Polynomials: Abstract

 \section{Abstract}

 We determine necessary conditions for when powers corresponding to positive/negative coefficients of $\Phi_{n}$ are in arithmetic progression.
 When $n = pq$ for any primes $q>p>2$, our conditions are also sufficient.
+Finally, we generalize the result when $n = pq$ to the so-called inclusion-exclusion polynomials first introduced by Bachman.

-\section{Introduction and main results}
+\section{Introduction and main results.}

-For integers $n\ge 1$, the $n$-th cyclotomic polynomial is defined as
+For integers $n\ge 1$, the $n$th cyclotomic polynomial is defined as

-It has been well-known that $\Phi_n$ is in $\mathbb{Z}[X]$ with order $\phi(n)$, where $\phi$ is the Euler totient function.
-By \cite[Remark 2.2]{Th}, in the study of cyclotomic polynomials, we can reduce our enquiry to the case when $n$ is odd, square-free and composite.
-Much work has been done to characterize $\Phi_n$ (see \cite{Ba, Bm, Bg, Dr, MV, Su, Th}), and many nice results are achieved when $n$ has a small number of prime divisors (see \cite{Al, Be1, Be2, Be3, Ca, LL}).
-In particular, Lam and Leung \cite{LL} gave an explicit formula for $\Phi_{pq}$
+It is well known that $\Phi_n$ is in $\mathbb{Z}[X]$ with degree $\phi(n)$, where $\phi$ is the Euler totient function.
+In the study of cyclotomic polynomials, we can reduce our enquiry to the case when $n$ is odd, square-free, and composite by \cite[Remark 2.2]{Th}.
+Much work has been done to characterize $\Phi_n$ (see \cite{Ba, Bm, Dr, Th}), and many nice results are achieved when $n$ has a small number of prime divisors (see \cite{Be1, Be2, LL}).
+In particular, we know an explicit formula for $\Phi_{pq}$: